oyar99/RAG-Scaling-for-QA/README.md

 - **_HotpotQA_**: A QA dataset featuring **natural, multi-hop questions**.
 This dataset has been **forked into this repository** under the `src/datasets/hotpot` directory, with instructions on how to initialize it correctly.

+- **_2WikiMultihopQA_**: A QA dataset to evaluate Multi-Hop questions that contains comprehensive information of reasoning paths required to arriave at the correct answer.
+This dataset can be found under `src/datasets/twowikimultihopqa` directory.
+See [2WikiMultihopQA](https://github.com/Alab-NII/2wikimultihop?tab=readme-ov-file) for more details on the dataset.

 ## Questions

 Each dataset includes a subset of **five different types of questions**, with a particular focus on **Multi-Hop questions**: